TECHNICAL STAFF

 His success at TCC earned him a roster spot at New Mexico University in Division I during his junior season where he redshirted.
 Following the end of the 2017 season, the Lobos discontinued their men’s soccer program, and Munn transferred to Oregon State to play for the Beavers.
 During his redshirt junior and senior seasons, Munn played alongside former Real Madrid youth keeper Adrián Fernández.

-During the collegiate summer breaks, Munn again played for Sawatzky on the Seattle Sounders U23 team that competed in USL League Two further strengthening the pair’s relationship.
+During the collegiate summer breaks, Munn played on the Seattle Sounders U23 team that competed in USL League Two.
 Munn also played with U23 club side Tacoma Narrows FC (formerly South Sound FC) who won the United States Adult Soccer Association (USASA) 2018 Open Championship.

 Brandt Counts